Punktum-dk/epp-service-specification/README.md

 The service does not support the following features of the EPP protocol:

 * Authorization
+* Transport of `authInfo`, the section is ignored is not recommended for transport of end-user passwords

 Comparing the EPP implementation to the existing channel for domain registration using the form via SMTP, the following fields are not supported.